 Sourdough Discard Scallion Pancakes – Easiest Sourdough Starter Discard Recipe Ever

 Last week I posted a round-up of sourdough starter discard recipes to give you some ideas for using your leftover sourdough starter or sourdough starter discard so you don’t need to let it go to waste, as much as to share the recipes that we were planning on testing out.

-Having said that, I still need to preface this by saying that this is not an authentic Asian scallion pancakes recipe.
-And I’m using ‘Asian’ as there are Chinese scallion pancakes recipes – and an abundance of those that vary region to region – and there are Taiwanese scallion pancakes recipes, Korean scallion pancakes recipes, and so on.
+Having said that, I need to preface this by saying that this is not an authentic Chinese scallion pancakes recipe for cong you bing (葱油饼), which Cambodians here call num sleuk ka’tem in Khmer.
+These should also be called ‘Asian’ scallion pancakes, as there are Chinese scallion pancakes right across the region.
+Spend some time on Google and you’ll find Taiwanese scallion pancakes recipes, Korean scallion pancakes recipes, and so on.

-Because of all the sourdough discard scallion pancakes recipes that I researched it is the easiest to make, it’s also the easiest sourdough starter discard recipe you’ll probably ever make (it takes just ten minutes), they’re delicious is you’re a lover of fried scallions, sesames and salt, and the ease of it should inspire you to experiment with some more sourdough starter discard recipes.
+Of all the sourdough discard scallion pancakes recipes that I researched and tested, this is one of the easiest to make and it’s probably the easiest sourdough starter discard recipe you’ll ever make (it takes just ten minutes).
+They’re incredibly delicious if you’re a lover of fried scallions, sesames and salt, and the ease of this should inspire you to experiment with some more sourdough starter discard recipes.

 The recipe below is for one ‘pancake’ (1/2 cup of starter discard makes one pancake), but I ended up making three pancakes, which I chopped into quarters and enjoyed warm from the pan, then heated them up again the next day.